petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/defining-attributes.md

 1. Navigate to the `liferay-p6k3/curl` folder.
 The provided ZIP includes shell scripts for creating the remaining fields.

-   Each script includes multiple curl commands that call the `object-admin` service using the POST method. <!--See [Using Object Field APIs]() for more information on the schema for each field type.-->
+   Each script includes multiple curl commands that call the `object-admin` service using the POST method. <!--TASK: See [Using REST APIs to Add Fields to Object Definitions]() for more information on the schema for each field type.-->

 1. Run this script to create fields for storing contact information: